queuemail/docs-and-examples/api-blacklists.md

-Using these endpoint you manage blacklists.
+Using these endpoints you manage blacklists.

 <!-- tabs:start -->